awave1/space-invaders/README.md

 ## Notes, missing features, and known bugs

-The latest changes are located in `stage6` folder.
+The latest changes are located in `stage10` folder. `stage10_with_multiplayer_beta_` contains beta version of multiplayer.
+Multiplayer is based on players taking turns.
-**Things that are not implemented yet**:

-* Wave functionality - At this moment there is only one wave in the game and the game is finished when all aliens are destroyed
-* Aliens do not change their speed as the game progresses
-* Shot delay for aliens is not implemented yet

 **Known bugs**:

-* If `ctrl-c` is pressed during the game, the Atari ST VM might freeze and will require a reboot.
-Instead, use `esc` to stop the game.
+* Sometimes upon exit, game will not clear the whole keyboard buffer that it used and will keep printing newlines.
+Can be stopped by pressing `esc` key